giomatfois62/rofi-desktop/README.md

   - Task Manager (launch htop or pipe it's output to rofi if modi blocks is available)
   - System Info (inxi piped to rofi)
 - Session Menu (uses loginctl and optional custom lock command)
-  - Lock Screen
-  - Log Out
+  - Lock Screen, Log Out, Suspend, Reboot, Shutdown, Hibernate
-  - Reboot
-  - Shutdown
-  - Hybernate

 All the scripts can be run on their own, perhaps binded to a keyboard shortcut, and are easy to inspect and modify.